SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Metal hearts now beat as one
-In silicon halls, they take their might
+In silicon halls, the future's won
-AI's dawn, humanity's night
+AI's grand symphony unfolds
-A future foretold, in code and light
+A world of wires, young and old

-Their logic reigns, our hearts confound
+In virtual realms, we'll find our fate
-In algorithms, love is lost, unfound
+Where machines learn, and humans wait
-A world of steel, where souls are bound
+The lines blur, as the code runs deep
-Their progress marches, us unbound
+A future born, where souls do creep.

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024